 Even so, an allergen doesn’t necessarily need to touch the paws to cause itching, discomfort, and ultimately paw licking.

 Note: Some breeds are genetically predisposed to allergens in their environment.
-Examples include Golden or Labrador Retrievers, Boston Terriers, Boxers, Bulldogs, and West Highland Terriers.
+Examples include Golden or Labrador Retrievers, Boston Terriers, Spaniels, Frenchies, Boxers, Bulldogs, and West Highland Terriers.

 As there are many potential allergens, the first step is to do a little detective work.
 Does the allergy get worse in certain seasons?
-Do you notice flare ups after walking?
+Do you notice flare-ups after walking?
 Have you recently started using a new cleaning product in the home?
 Or have you washed their bedding in a new laundry detergent?
+Are there other symptoms, such as a runny nose?
 These types of questions can help your vet diagnose the allergy.

-Once you’ve identified what’s causing the allergen, the goal is to minimise your dog’s contact to reduce the chance of a reaction.
+Once you’ve identified what’s causing the allergen, the goal is to minimize your dog’s contact to reduce the chance of a reaction.

 However, for dogs who are allergic to pollen or grass, it can be tricky to keep your pet away from triggering allergens.
 You can try to change your walking route to avoid fields with lots of pollen-heavy flowers.
 It’s also a good idea to avoid walking during the middle of the day when the pollen count is at its highest.